Contest Theme Einstein’s Theory of Relativity

 Rules and Guidelines:

-A team consists of at least three students enrolled in the same day school.
+A team consists of 3 to 10 students enrolled in the same day school.
 Students can be in different grades, however, the team must be all high school students (grades 9-12).
 A teacher can serve as an advisor to the project, but all decision making and the building should be done by the students.
 Students can either work on the machine at school or at home.

 The final step of the machine must reveal a theme dealing with Einstein’s Theory of Relativity.
 Here is an explanation of the key terms: